Steven Hinkle goes to court to challenge one-sided use of student conduct code

 Although Hinkle was convicted of “disruption,” Cal Poly officials and the complaining students made it clear that the problem was not any physical interruption of the purported meeting.
 (In fact, it was the students in the lounge who initiated the exchange with Hinkle and called in the police.)
 Instead, officials point to the allegedly offensive nature of the lecture announcement and the distraction caused by the students’ reaction to it.
 For example, the student who called the police, said the flier was “hate speech against us.”
 And Cal Poly’s Director of Judicial Affairs questioned how Hinkle “could have a poster like that and walk into a room full of African-American students and not think that there might be people who would find that offensive.”
 Read UPI’s account of the facts of this case.

 Hinkle was punished for the content of his expression — which is constitutionally protected — rather than for disruptive conduct.
 It was clear that the charge of disruption is simply a pretext for punishing Hinkle for his point of view.
 Posting a flier on a public bulletin board announcing a talk on a topic of public importance is at the heart of the First Amendment.
-The school cannot punish Hinkle simply because students find the topic controversial.
-More generally, the Hinkle episode provides a window into the politically correct censorship that pollutes so many of our nation’s campuses, Stuart Taylor in his column in the July 14, 2003 issue of National Journal.
+The school could not punish Hinkle simply because students found the topic controversial.
+More generally, the Hinkle “episode provides a window into the politically correct censorship that pollutes so many of our nation’s campuses.”
+Stuart Taylor in his column in the July 14, 2003 issue of National Journal.

 CIR defends Hinkle’s First Amendment rights